Understanding Form DD-214

 Form DD-214 is a United States Department of Defense document given to military service members as they exit the military.
 It contains all the essential details of their service and is frequently used by government and veteran services as proof of service.

-Because this document has so many beneficial uses, it is vital to 1) verify that it is correct and 2) safeguard it after you receive it.
-And because veterans benefits fraud is so high, it's possible some thieves might steal the document to access your social security number or other personal information.
-If the DD-214 form is lost, you can request another copy or download it online.
+It’s vital to 1) verify that the DD-214 is correct and 2) safeguard it after you receive it.
+And because veterans benefits fraud is so high, some thieves might steal the document to access your social security number or other personal information.
+If the DD-214 form is lost, request another copy or download it online.

 What Is Form DD-214?

 Form DD-214, often referred to as DD-214, is a discharge document that has been in use since 1950.
 It is a one-page document that contains all the necessary details of a veteran’s service record.
 The form includes dates of service, military occupational specialties (MOSs) held, awards, education, and overseas service.
-Given to a veteran at or shortly after discharge from the military, the DD-214 is an important document and should be secured.
+It’s usually given to a veteran at or shortly after discharge from the military.

 Form DD-214 serves as proof of service for veterans’ disability benefits, membership in veterans’ organizations, and verification of skills for employment.
 If the DD-214 is lost, a veteran can request a replacement copy through the National Archives or possibly obtain a copy online through Veterans Affairs or the United States Department of Defense.